dgilleland/CPSC-1520-Workbook/src/ReadMe.md

    - Manually looping through the array
      - to aggregate (equivalent of `.reduce()`)
      - to search (equivalent of `.find()`)
+     -Random Statistics
+       - Loop for 100,000 times and a) guess a coin flip then b) flip a coin.
+Gather an array of the number of correct guesses in a row and the number of incorrect guesses in a row. e.g.: `correct = [832, 75, 16, 18, ...]` where the first index `0` is for `1` correct guess followed by an incorrect guess and index `1` is for `2` correct guesses followed by an incorrect guess, etc.
    - Arrays and indexes; e.g.:
      - direct access
      - use in a traditional `for` loop